Eli Lilly pauses trial of antibody drug Trump touted as COVID-19 'cure' over safety concern

-Trump touted the Lilly drug, along with the antibody treatment from Regeneron Pharmaceuticals Inc REGN.O that he received for his COVID-19, as virtual "cures" in a video he posted last week.
+Trump touted the Lilly drug, along with the antibody treatment from Regeneron Pharmaceuticals Inc REGN.O that he received for his COVID-19, as tantamount to a cure in a video he posted last week.

 The announcement comes one day after Johnson & Johnson JNJ.N said it was forced to pause a large high-profile trial of its experimental coronavirus vaccine because a volunteer fell ill.
 J&J said it does not yet know if that person was given the vaccine or a placebo.